Spydiecy/3PercentHacks-Project/README.md

 - **Network**: The Root Network (TRN)
 - **Features**: All platform features accessible without wallet connection

-## 🤝 Contributing

-We welcome contributions from the community!
-Here's how you can help:

-### 🐛 Bug Reports
-- Use GitHub Issues to report bugs
-- Include detailed reproduction steps
-- Provide browser and system information

-### 💡 Feature Requests
-- Discuss new features in GitHub Discussions
-- Follow our feature request template
-- Consider contributing the implementation

-### 🔧 Development
-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-### 📜 Code Style
-- Follow TypeScript best practices
-- Use Prettier for code formatting
-- Write meaningful commit messages
-- Add tests for new features

 ## 📞 Connect With Us

 <div align="center">